ocudu/ocudu_infra_srs/e2e/README.md

   - Variables must be **masked**.
   - Make them also **protected** if you're not going to trigger jobs in non protected branches.

-Please refer to the [build and e2e component documentation](../templates/README.md) for more info.
+Please refer read the [build and e2e component documentation](../templates/README.md) for more info.

 ## Scripts